Miruken-ES5/miruken/wiki/CallbackHandler.md

 ```

-Also, handy in Production would be an HttpLoggingHandler that sends errors to the server to be logged.
+Also, handy in production would be an HttpLoggingHandler that sends errors to the server to be logged.
 Lets add error to the Logging Protocol and implement http error logging.

 ```Javascript